Storm Darragh: Almost 400,000 without power in Irish Republic

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-Almost 400,000 customers have been left without power in Ireland after the country was battered by Storm Darragh.
+Almost 400,000 customers were left without power in Ireland after the country was battered by Storm Darragh.

 Parts of Ireland came under red weather warnings for wind overnight while an orange warning was due to expire at 10am.
 A status yellow warning is to remain in place until 3pm.